-Leveraging Zero Downtime Option of SUM for SAP S/4HANA Support Package Stack updates
+Leveraging Zero Downtime Option of SUM for SAP S/4HANA release upgrades and updates

 In this blog I describe how you can leverage Zero Downtime for applying support package stacks in SAP S/4HANA.